-When I’m thinking of my journal cover page, I know what I want.
+When I think of my journal cover page, I know what I want.
 I want it to reflect basically what’s in the journal.
 I believe just writing a current year is pretty telling.

-I find that this is the most useful front page for Bullet Journal and in the future, it’ll be pretty helpful to sort out my journals.
+I find that this is the most useful front page for Bullet Journal, and in the future, it’ll be pretty helpful in sorting out my journals.

 An Inspirational Quote

 Who doesn’t like a good quote?!
 Find one that motivated you and start your new planner life with it!

 Affirmations are very powerful, especially if you write them down.
 So think of something you’re struggling with and write a positive affirmation about it.

 It’s extremely therapeutic to draw one, and maybe that’s exactly what you need when dealing with your first-page fear.

 Another advantage of drawing a mandala – it’s really not something that has to be done in one sitting.
 So you really don’t have to worry about finishing it up fast.
-You can turn it into a yearly project, and do bit by bit any day you feel like it.
+You can turn it into a yearly project and do it bit by bit any day you feel like it.

 My One Word For This Year

 I work on my blog, I plan on taking some classes, and moreover – I have several new projects in mind.
-So my main goal and direction for the year is to be successful in my endeavors.
+So my main goal and direction for the year are to be successful in my endeavors.

 What does your journal usually start with?
 My Archer and Olive ones always start from a “this book belongs to” page.
-You can use that as your cover page, or just create one in whatever journal you have.

 Bullet Journal Key

-Key is a very useful page since the symbols there are the ones you’ll be using all the time.
+Key is a very useful page since the symbols there are the ones you’ll use all the time.